dgroomes/vanilla-kafka/kafka-in-kafka-out/README.md

       /usr/local/var/lib/kafka-logs/quoted-text-0/
 ```

-Ideally, I'd like to try to different compression options and see how this effects the ultimate size of the data on disk.
+You should notice much lower volumes of data for the "input-text" Kafka topic when using compression versus without compression.
-Furthermore, I could experiment with different settings on the consumer side too.
+Furthermore, I would like to experiment with different settings on the consumer side too.

 Also, to get much more throughput on the `app/`, you can configure it to commit offsets and produce asynchronously by setting
 an environment variable before running it: